sampurangill/ai-security-log-analyzer/README.md

 It includes a modular pipeline for parsing logs, detecting threats, and visualizing results through a dashboard.

+## 🤖 AI Implementation Note

+This project was originally designed to integrate with an AI model for dynamic threat analysis.
+However, due to API usage costs, the current version uses a rule-based analysis engine that simulates AI-style responses.

+The system classifies threats and generates severity levels based on detected patterns (e.g., repeated failed logins, suspicious IP activity), providing structured and explainable outputs.

+This approach ensures:
+- No external API costs
+- Fully local and reproducible analysis
+- Clear, deterministic threat detection logic

+The architecture is designed to support future integration with real AI models if needed.

 ## ⚙️ Features
 - Log parsing and structured data extraction
 - Detection of brute force login attempts